Public Spaces Protection Order (PSPO)

 We use Public Spaces Protection Orders (PSPOs) to control behaviour that is either having, or is likely to have, a harmful effect on a local community’s quality of life.

-What is a Public Spaces Protection Orders?
+What are Public Spaces Protection Orders?

 PSPOs put conditions or restrictions on an area which apply to everyone.
 They can be enforced by the police, council enforcement officers or any other authorised officers.